Bassam Mallick

 The evidence does not say total carbohydrate is inherently the problem.
 A bowl of rajma chawal and a bottle of cola both contain carbohydrate; they affect your body very differently.

-The evidence does not say honey, jaggery, brown sugar, or coconut sugar are meaningfully better than white sugar.
-If you eat them by the spoonful expecting a health benefit, you are eating sugar with a marketing department.
+The evidence does not say honey, jaggery, brown sugar or coconut sugar are meaningfully better than white sugar.
+Eaten by the spoonful expecting a health benefit, they are sugar with a marketing department.

 Hold these two ideas together: added sugar matters, and almost everything else people demonise alongside it does not.